Early Learning & Child Care Programs

 Locations & Times

-BGC's licensed child care programs for children ages 3 to 5 years old are operated in the Early Learning Centres on school grounds.
+BGC's licensed child care programs for children ages 3-5 years old are operated in the Early Learning Centres on school grounds.

 Alexis Park Early Learning Centre